 "VAT" for identification based on a national value added tax identification number.

 "NTR" for identification based on an identifier from a national trade register.

+“PSD” for identification based on national authorisation number of a payment service provider under Payments Services Directive (EU) 2015/2366 [i.13].
+This shall use the extended structure as defined in ETSI TS 119 495 [3] clause 5.2.1.
 Or

 Two characters according to local definition within the specified country and name registration authority, identifying a national scheme that is considered appropriate for national and European level, followed by the character ":" (colon).

 Other initial character sequences are reserved for future amendments of the present document.
 In case "VAT" legal person identity type reference is used in combination with the "EU" transnational country code, the identifier value should comply with Council Directive 2006/112/EC [i.12] article 215.